 - There are 6 different time zones in Canada.

-- The currency used is the Canadian dollar even though US dollars are accepted in some towns near the border.
+- The currency used is the Canadian dollar even though USD are accepted in some towns near the border.

-Most countries’ residents require a visa to enter Canada.
+Most countries’ residents require a visa for traveling to Canada.
 There are some countries whose residents can enter Canada with only an ETA (Electronic Travel Authorisation).
 You can check whether your country is on this list here.
 If you’re traveling to Canada from a country that’s not on this list, you will need to obtain a visa.
-So, it’s probably a good idea to read about Canada’s entry requirements.

 What’s the weather like in Canada?